Thunderrock424242/Debug-Guardian/README.md

 monitors crash dumps.
 It now parses force-close logs and generates multiple reports including a heuristic explanation of likely causes.
 The analyzer is structured so that future versions can hook into an AI service for deeper log diagnostics.
-By default the helper uses a simple heuristic implementation, but if the config value `logging.aiServiceApiKey` or the environment variable `DEBUG_GUARDIAN_AI_KEY` is defined it will attempt to contact an external service using that key via `AiLogAnalyzer`.
+If the config value `logging.aiServiceApiKey` or the environment variable `DEBUG_GUARDIAN_AI_KEY` is defined the helper contacts OpenAI using `AiLogAnalyzer` to generate an explanation.
+When no key is provided the analyzer automatically falls back to the built-in heuristic `BasicLogAnalyzer`.

-The included `AiLogAnalyzer` class demonstrates how an AI service could be invoked.
-It first reads the API key from the `logging.aiServiceApiKey` config entry, then falls back to `DEBUG_GUARDIAN_AI_KEY`, and finally uses a placeholder that must be replaced with a real key before any external requests are made.
+The included `AiLogAnalyzer` class sends thread reports to the OpenAI Chat Completions API.
+It first reads the API key from the `logging.aiServiceApiKey` config entry, then falls back to `DEBUG_GUARDIAN_AI_KEY`.
+If neither is supplied it invokes the heuristic analyzer instead.

 Mapping Names:
 ============